Vision, Mission and Core Values

 Provide emotional, financial and advocacy support for children with a life-threatening illness and their families in order to help keep them stable, functioning, and able to cope.

 We started in 1978 with one family; one child, Karen MacInnes; and one inspired woman, Sheila Petersen.
-Since then, we have assisted nearly 16,000 children and their families.
+Since then, we have assisted more than 17,000 children and their families.

 Our Core Values

 We were founded out of the kindness of one friend toward another.